Zlu3Dev/Katalon-script/README.md

 # Katalon Scripting
-Mechanicsburg Katalon scripting reposiotry
+Mechanicsburg Katalon scripting reposiotry.
 This is the repository for Katalon scripting, Katalon functions and method.
 Please use this repository for automation testing and researching purpose only.
-Repository creator- Zhiyong Lu has the copyrights for the contents in this repository.
+Repository creator has the copyrights for the contents in this repository.
 Please do not share the information unless owner authorized.

 # Organizer :smiley:
  * [Zhiyong Lu] (US - Mechanicsburg Delivery) <zhilu@DELOITTE.com>;